earth-chris/elapid-wrapper/README.md

 You'll have to run `conda deactivate` then `conda activate elapid` for the changes to take effect.
 After that you'll be able to run `ipython` with our default settings.

+## License

+The Maxent software is bundled and served with this package, and is available under an MIT license.
+You can read more about the Maxent software [here][home-maxent].

+This source code is likewise available under MIT license.

 ## Contributing

 External contribution guidelines are not formally supported at this time--reach out to the [package developers](#contact) to facilitate contributions.